Tx000/Deep-SR-HDR/README.md

   ```

 ## Citation
-If you use Deep SR-HDR, please consider citing:
+If you find this code useful in your research, please consider citing:
   ```
   @ARTICLE{9633177,
       author={Tan, Xiao and Chen, Huaian and Xu, Kai and Jin, Yi and Zhu, Changan},